Tag: ZEN smoke alarms

 Yes, absolutely!
 Whilst ZEN bundle packs arrive to you already pre-interconnected as one group, alarms in a bundle pack can still be split up.
 For example, you may prefer to split a 10-pack smoke alarm bundle into two separate groups by having 5 alarms in one property and 5 in another property (each group functioning independently of the other).
 You can even purchase extra ZEN alarms to add into a bundle pack group and make it bigger.
 It’s fully flexible and up to you to decide.
 Configuring a new interconnected fire alarm group takes less than 2 minutes – our ZEN Quick-Start video shows how!

-How do I tell if my smoke alarms are interconnected?
+How do I tell if my photoelectric smoke alarms are interconnected?

-How do I stop my interconnected smoke alarms going off?
+How do I stop my interconnectable smoke alarms going off?

 We love talking smoke alarms!